 Dow Inc. (DOW) Gains But Lags Market: What You Should Know

-Dow Inc. will be looking to display strength as it nears its next earnings release, which is expected to be January 27, 2022.
+Wall Street will be looking for positivity from Dow Inc. as it approaches its next earnings report date.
+This is expected to be January 27, 2022.
 The company is expected to report EPS of $2.16, up 166.67% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $14.32 billion, up 33.74% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $14.32 billion, up 33.74% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $9 per share and revenue of $54.91 billion.
 These totals would mark changes of +442.17% and +42.47%, respectively, from last year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.94% lower.
-Dow Inc. is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.94% lower within the past month.
+Dow Inc. is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Dow Inc. currently has a Forward P/E ratio of 5.99.
-This represents a discount compared to its industry's average Forward P/E of 12.94.
+Digging into valuation, Dow Inc. currently has a Forward P/E ratio of 5.95.
+For comparison, its industry has an average Forward P/E of 12.91, which means Dow Inc. is trading at a discount to the group.

-It is also worth noting that DOW currently has a PEG ratio of 0.2.
+Meanwhile, DOW's PEG ratio is currently 0.2.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-DOW's industry had an average PEG ratio of 1.13 as of yesterday's close.
+Chemical - Diversified stocks are, on average, holding a PEG ratio of 1.11 based on yesterday's closing prices.

 Click to get this free report